AndreHaueisen/flushbar/README.md

 # Flushbar

 Use this package if you need more customization when notifying your user.
 For Android developers, it is made to substitute toasts and snackbars.
-IOS developers, I don't know what you use there, but you will like it
+IOS developers, I don't know what you use there, but you will like it.

 See the [install instructions](https://pub.dartlang.org/packages/flushbar#-installing-tab-).